 Android users (may be slightly different, depending on your Android version): Settings app > Security > Screen lock

 Remember that strong encryption won’t help if your device or your partner’s device is compromised with malware.
 For example, some kinds of malware are designed to send screenshots of your messages to a remote hacker.
 The best defense is to simply install new software updates for WhatsApp and your device itself.
 These updates usually contain valuable security patches; get them as soon as possible.

 If your phone is ever lost or stolen, thieves can copy and read data off the device, including your encrypted messages.
 Luckily it’s pretty easy to protect your device with disk encryption.
 If you use a modern password-protected iPhone, your device is already encrypted.
-Some Android devices are encrypted by default (e.g., the Pixel line).
-Android users should ensure disk encryption is enabled within their settings.
+Many Android devices are encrypted by default (e.g., the Pixel line), but Android users should ensure disk encryption is enabled within their settings.

 You’re caught up!